• All Recipes

 • Quick Oats, if you only have rolled oats you can pulse them in the blender until they are fine like quick oats and use them.

-• Sea Salt, brings out the flavor!
+• Sea salt, brings out the flavor!

 • Honey is the sweetening and flavor agent in these flapjacks.
 It thickens and makes the bars chewy.
 Honey is used instead of golden syurp or corn syrup which is included in classic recipes.

-• Coconut Oil, is the fat needed in these bars.
+• Coconut oil, is the fat needed in these bars.
 Other recipes may call for butter or margarine however these bars are dairy-free and coconut oil is the fat needed.

 • Brown Sugar or Coconut Sugar increases the deep flavor!
-This makes the bars give more energy and helps them last a long time - that is why these are a perfect thru hiking food!
+This makes the bars give more energy and helps them last a long time - that is why these are for perfect thru hiking food!

 See recipe card for quantities.